DevExpress/vscode-rushsnippets/README.md

 Checking this option will allow us to receive anonymous usage statistics, so we can better understand how our customers are using Rush Snippets.
 No personally-identifiable information will ever reach us.

-I should emphasize that this checkbox is on the **Rush Core** settings page and not the **Rush Snippets** settings page.
+This checkbox is on the **Rush Core** settings page and not the **Rush Snippets** settings page.
 Rush Core is our root extension containing all the services needed to run Rush Snippets as well as other dev tool extensions from DevExpress.